moonlitmita/webspc-frontend/README.en.md

 Username: admin

-Password: Contact the author after sponsoring—if the project helps you, buy the author a coffee!
+Password: Contact the author

+If this project has been helpful to you, why not buy the author a cup of coffee?

 Scan the QR code below with Wexin to donate: